i-pi/i-pi/demos/ensemble-deltamu/README.md

-Solid-liquid free energy with uncertainty quantification
+conSolid-liquid free energy with uncertainty quantification
 ========================================================

 This example demonstrates a rather sophisticated setup to compute the $\Delta\mu_{SL}$